William O'Brien (Irish nationalist politician): All-for-Ireland League

 All-for-Ireland League group portrait of five of its Independent Members of Parliament, 1910.
-These are: Patrick Guiney (North Cork), James Gilhooly (West Cork), Maurice Healy (North-east Cork), D. D. Sheehan (Mid Cork), and Eugene Crean (South-east Cork).
+These are: Patrick Guiney (North Cork), James Gilhooly (West Cork), Maurice Healy (North East Cork), D. D. Sheehan (Mid Cork), and Eugene Crean (South East Cork).
 The other MPs elected in January 1910 were: William O'Brien (Cork city), John O'Donnell (South Mayo) and Timothy Michael Healy (North Louth).

 In March 1909 he inaugurated the All-for-Ireland League (AFIL) in Kanturk with James Gilhooly MP as chairman and D. D. Sheehan honorary secretary.
 The AFIL's political objective was the attainment of an All-Ireland parliament with the consent rather than by the compulsion of the Protestant and Unionist community, under the banner of the "Three Cs", for Conference, Conciliation and Consent as applied to Irish politics.
 The League was supported by many prominent Protestant gentry, leading landlords and Munster business figures.
 The political activist Canon Sheehan of Doneraile was also a founder member and wrote in a very long editorial for the first issue of the League's new newspaper its political manifesto.

 Ill-health striking O'Brien, he departed for Florence, Italy to recuperate, returning for the January 1910 general election, in which the Cork electorate returned eight "O'Brienite" MPs.
 Throughout 1910 his AFIL movement opposed an Irish Party supported by the Catholic clergy.
 It returned eight independent AFIL MPs in the December 1910 general election to be O'Brien's new political party.
 From July 1910 until late 1916 O'Brien published the League's newspaper, the Cork Free Press.
 Election results published by it showed Independents throughout Ireland had won 30% of votes cast.

 O'Brien saw it opportune for a cooperative understanding with Arthur Griffith's moderate Sinn Féin movement, having in common – attaining objectives through "moral protest" – political resistance and agitation rather than militant physical-force.
 Neither O'Brien nor Griffith advocated total abstentionism from the Commons, and regarded Dominion Home Rule, modelled on Canada or Australia, as acceptable.
 Although Griffith favoured cooperation, a special Sinn Feín executive council meeting called to consider cooperation regretted it was not possible because its constitution would not allow it.
 In the following years O'Brien and his party continued to associate themselves with Griffith's movement both in and out of parliament.
-In June 1918 Griffith asked O'Brien to have the writ moved for his candidacy in the Cavan-east by-election (moved by AFIL MP Eugene Crean) to which Griffith was elected with a sizeable majority.
+In June 1918 Griffith asked O'Brien to have the writ moved for his candidacy in the East Cavan by-election (moved by AFIL MP Eugene Crean) to which Griffith was elected with a sizeable majority.